weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

    The WAL is only needed for disaster-recovery.
 Once a segment has been orderly flushed, the WAL can be discarded.
 3. There is an async background process called Compaction that optimizes existing segments.
-It can merge two small segments into a larger big segment and remove redundant data as part of the process.
+It can merge two small segments into a single larger segment and remove redundant data as part of the process.

 Weaviate's Backup implementation makes use of the above properties in the